 The cost of living varies widely around the country.

 Renting or purchasing property in Paris or along the Cote d’Azur can be very expensive, but in other countryside regions (even a few kilometers inland from the Mediterranean) it is quite reasonable.
-In Paris, it can cost $2000-$3000 a month to rent a downtown apartment.
-Rents in other areas start at around $700.

 For more information about the cost of living in France: